 As noted above, information required in the Articles of Organization covers basic information as it pertains to the Florida LLC.

-Within 120 days of filing the Articles of Organization with the Florida Department of State, an LLC must publish a copy, classified ad, or public notice related to the LLC formation at least once in a newspaper located in the LLC's home county for six consecutive weeks.
+Within 120 days of filing the Articles of Organization with the Florida Department of State, an LLC must publish a copy, classified ad, or public notice related to the Florida LLC formation at least once in a newspaper located in the LLC's home county for six consecutive weeks.

 The statement must include: